stekatag/crwn-clothing/README.md

 1. Browse through the available clothing items in the app.

-2. Click on an item to view more details.

-3. Add items to your shopping cart.
+2. Add items to your shopping cart.

-4. Proceed to checkout page to make a demo purchase using Stripe.
+3. Proceed to checkout page to make a demo purchase using Stripe.

 <!-- ROADMAP -->